Level: 6 | Duration: 1 Year | Start Date: September

 What will I learn on this course?

-You will develop a deeper and more critical understanding of key ideas and concepts within counselling approaches that may be applied to counselling couples as well as counselling children and adolescents.
-You will also have the opportunity to study modules that explore how research and theories of counselling are applied to working with clients with post-traumatic stress disorder (PTSD) and grief and loss .
+You will develop a deeper and more critical understanding of key ideas and concepts within counselling approaches and will have the opportunity to study modules that explore how research and theoretical models are applied to working with clients experiencing trauma, grief and loss, relationship counselling and working with Children and Young People.
 The Research Project is an opportunity for you to apply understanding of counselling theory and research methods in answering specific research questions of your own choosing.
 You will develop a detailed understanding of current counselling theory and research findings in one, narrowly focused area.
 You will develop skills that include literature searching, research design and planning, data collection, data analysis, and research-reporting as well as time management skills.

 - Research Methods